Cam-Baker/ActivityMapper/README.md

 * Within rstudio, open app.R and click `Run App` from the pulled directory
 * From R, call `shiny::runApp("ActivityMapper")`, pointing at the pulled directory
+* From https://cambaker.shinyapps.io/activitymapper/, but uptime is not guaranteed and upload is slow

 ### Your First Run